 The cornerstone of The Home’s first building, Bushnell, was laid in 1892 and the first resident was admitted in 1895.
 Besides services for the elderly, from the late 1890s to 1956, the Springfield campus also served as a Masonic Children’s Home.
 During that period, more than 750 children were raised alongside residents at The Home.
 That experience had such an impact on them that they formed an Alumni Association, which meets every two years at the Springfield campus.
 Since 1895 more than 10,000 elderly Masons, their wives and widows have been served by The Home.

 In 1996, the Ohio Masonic Home opened its doors to the public to partner with the community in providing excellent senior living options with the same care, concern and compassion shown to its Masonic residents.
 In 1999 and 2001, two northern campuses, in Waterville and Medina respectively, were added to the Ohio Masonic Home family.
-Today, all three campuses and our Resource Center partner with all residents of Ohio to remain as healthy and independent as possible and to age respectfully, how they want and where they want.
+Today, all three campuses and our Resource Center partner with all residents of Ohio to remain as healthy and independent as possible and to age respectfully.